mmbman/Katagiri/1979-06-09-Fukanzazengi-Talk-1.md

 You have to believe this.
 Well – believe it or not, your life is really there.

 So that is [that] we are called *buddha-nature*.
 And also, what is buddha-nature?
-If you want to know psychologically, that is called *alayavijñāna* in Buddhist psychology.
+If you want to know psychologically, that is called *ālayavijñāna* in Buddhist psychology.
 Or sometimes, primitive Buddhism says that is *karma*.

 Karma is completely beyond good or bad, right and wrong, but simultaneously karma is something which is very powerful to carry your life in the samsaric world.
 Anyway, if you want to know karma, you have to go back to the beginningless past, and to the endless future.
 Finally, there is no answer [to what karma is], but karma is with you.
 How do we know?
 In your daily living, you can know.